|Zdenek Matl sensei and Eric Pearson|

 I would humbly like to invite you into the world of traditional Japanese martial arts with a combination of traditional and progressive teaching methods.
 For me it has been the most challenging and fulfilling artistic journey of my life.

-We are a small dojo located in north central Austin, Texas at I-35 and 51st.
-We train primarily in progressive non-sports Tomiki lineage Aikido, Judo, Daito Ryu Aiki Jujutsu, and knife defense .
+We are a newly forming group (June 2021) in Albany Oregon.
+Dojo is in a private residence (email for details and to introduce yourself firstname.lastname@example.org) We train primarily in progressive non-sports Tomiki lineage Aikido, Judo, Daito Ryu Aiki Jujutsu, and knife training.
+Systema based drills are also a a part of our training now.
 Basically, we train in soft, technical martial arts.
 We train safely, pragmatically, ethically and in good humor.
-While we respect Japanese influences we do not embrace the ritual culture that some dojos do.
+While we respect Japanese influences we do not embrace the ritual culture.
 We respect diversity and work with physical limitations of each student to design a study that is appropriate for their abilities.

-The dojo is owned and operated by Matl Sensei, but the aiki group is headed by Eric Pearson.
+The class is taught by Eric Pearson.
 Largely Eric cares little for ranks and the ranking game.
 When searching for a teacher remember ranks are largely political ties.
 Go see a group and teacher for yourself to decide.
 Eric sees himself as just a student who trains with his friends.

 Different organizations and teachers have ranked him as following -

 Aikido - Although aikido is just one art form, different organizations have presented Eric with varying grading or ranks.
-He holds a godan, 5th degree, in Tomiki lineage Aikido from The Kaze Uta Budo Kai, and from Lawton Tactical, under JW Bode sensei, a 6th.
-He has received nidan, 2nd degree in Aikido, from the American Tomiki Aikido Association, and a third dan in Aikido from his long time teacher Russell Waddell.
+He holds a rokudan, 6th degree, in Tomiki lineage Aikido from The Kaze Uta Budo Kai.
+He has received a 5th dan in Aikido from his long time teacher Russell Waddell, and a 2nd degree in Aikido from the American Tomiki Aikido Association.
 Take your pick.

-Daito Ryu AikiJujutsu He also has an associate instructor rank in from the Shofukan (formally Renshinkan) under Ota Ikou Sensei when he trained for three years in Numata, Japan.
-He has recently joined with Howard Popkin sensei and Joe Brogna sensei, the Ginjukai, to continue his study of Daito Ryu - though he holds no rank in their organization.
+Daito Ryu AikiJujutsu He also has an associate instructor rank in from the Shofukan (formally affiliated with Renshinkan) under Ota Ikou Sensei when he trained for three years in Numata, Japan.
+He periodically studies with Howard Popkin sensei and Joe Brogna sensei, of the Ginjukai, to continue his study of Daito Ryu - though he holds no rank in their organization.
+Eric also has trained with Roy Goldberg of Kodokai Daito Ryu.
+He is friends with Houston Daito Ryu club.

-Currently he is a member of the Kaze Uta Budo Kai and the Ginjukai.
-His teaching practice is named the Mutekatsukai.
-Although based in Austin, Texas he currently frequently travels and gives workshops in the Dallas area, Little Rock and Oklahoma.
-Students and teachers from many local dojos gather with Eric at the Austin budokan to share techniques and friendship.
+His teaching practice is named the Muteshokai.
+Currently he is also a member of the Kaze Uta Budo Kai and the Ginjukai.
+Although based in Austin, Texas he frequently travels and gives workshops in the Dallas area, Little Rock, Seattle and Oklahoma.
+Students and teachers from many local dojos gather with Eric in Austin to share techniques and friendship.

 |Aiki seminar in Little Rock 2013|